Scott-Lyu/ML40Days/readme.md

-#This is a project to learn python in 40 days.
+#This is a project to learn python and how to git these files to my Github.